 Two Methods for Calculating Home Office Expense Deductions

-The home office expense deduction can save you some significant money at tax time if you're self-employed and work out of your home, but it's not for the faint of heart.
-In fact, it's complicated enough that the Internal Revenue Service has dedicated a 32-page book (Publication 587) to explaining its intricacies.
+The home office expense deduction can save you some significant money at tax time if you're self-employed and work out of your home.

 Who Can Claim the Home Office Expense Deduction?

+Principal Place of Business.
 The space in your home that you use for business must also be your principal place of business.
 This means that you run your operation from this location.
 If your work involves meeting with clients or customers at their locations, this is permissible if you always return to this work area in your home to deal with the logistics of running your operation -- invoicing clients, scheduling appointments and paying your business's bills.
-Of course, if you actually meet with clients, customers or patients in your home office, all the better.

 The Simplified Method for Calculating Home Office Deductions

 You have two options for calculating the amount of your deduction.
-One is far easier than the other, but you might shortchange yourself if you use it.
+One is far easier than the other, but it has some limitations.
+Both methods have the same qualifications.

 The IRS offers a simplified option which may be appropriate if your home office is on the small side, up to 300 square feet.
-Multiply the area by $5 per square foot.
-There's your deduction.
+Multiply the area by $5 per square foot; the maximum deduction is $1,500.
 Obviously, the smaller your space, the less of a deduction you can receive.

 "Percentage of Your Home" Method for Home Office Deductions

-You can take a percentage of allowable home-related expenses, based on the percentage of your home used for business, including these expenses:
+Second, you can deduct indirect allowable home-related expenses, based on the percentage of your home used for business.
+These expenses include:

 - Casualty losses (with limits)